Additives to the Drinking Water for Rats and Mice

 A. Evaluation of ad lib water consumption

-1. Prior to introducing a new compound in the drinking water PI must determine the strain’s typical 24 hour water consumption.
+- Prior to introducing a new compound in the drinking water, the PI must determine the strain’s typical 24-hour water consumption.

-2. The mean daily (24 hour) water consumption varies between species, stocks and strains.
-It is therefore mandatory to determine the ad lib water intake for the same strain, sex, age and weight rodents as will be used in the study.
+- The mean daily (24-hour) water consumption varies between species, stocks, and strains.
+It is therefore mandatory to determine the ad lib water intake for the same strain, sex, age, and weight rodents as will be used in the study.
 As an example, the mean daily water intake in mice has been reported averaging 7.7 +/- 0.3 ml/g body weight and varying 2-fold across strains.1

-4. Published data, or data from the planned LASC/LACF database, if available, may be used.
+- Published data, or data from the planned Boston University Animal Science Center (BU ASC) database, if available, may be used.

-4. The same sipper tube as the animals are used to is used for the study.
+- The same sipper tube the animals are accustomed to is used for the study.

-5. The bottle with water is weighed 3 days in a row at the same time of day to determine 24 hour ad lib water consumption.
+- The bottle with water is weighed 3 days in a row at the same time of day to determine 24-hour ad lib water consumption.

-6. The 3 measurements are averaged and then divided by the # of rodents in the cage.
+- The three measurements are averaged and then divided by the number of rodents in the cage.

 C. Adding the novel compound to the drinking water and documentation of fluid intake

-3. If rodents drink less than 90% of their previous intake, become dehydrated or lose weight, PI must adjust the drinking water with additive so as to make it palatable for the animal.
-If problem persists, PI must consult the veterinary services.
+- If rodents drink less than 90% of their previous intake, become dehydrated, or lose weight, the PI must adjust the drinking water with additives so as to make it palatable for the animal.
+If the problem persists, the PI must consult with Veterinary Services.

 D. Antibiotics added to the drinking water

-*Doxycycline is also used as genetic modifier.
-Dose to be determined by PI.
+- *Doxycycline is also used as a genetic modifier (dose to be determined by the PI)